ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Explanation
     - Action plan
     - Timeline
-  * - Old malaria prevalence and EMR values
-    - Needs artifact update
-    - Engineers to update and rerun
-    - For 3.0.4
   * - Wasting treatment not affecting wasting transition rates
     - Unknown
     - Hussain is investigating